aydwi/sd-helper/README.md

 2. `day` - Integer value(s) denoting day(s) of a week.
 The week starts from Monday(0) and goes till Sunday(6).
 3. `time` - Time value(s) at which the message is to be posted, according to your timezone.
 It should be in 24h format, like `HH:MM`.

-The name of a task does not matter, but it should be unique.
+The name of a task does not matter other than the fact that it should be unique.

 ## Interacting with the bot